AlbertRyu/spinw-in-docker/README.md

 Runs the spinw-python GUI inside Docker with a virtual X11 display (Xvfb) and streams the window to your Mac via VNC.

+## What is the current problem on the Mac

+spinw's viewer is built on a higher version of **OpenGL**.
+However, Apple has dropped the support of OpenGL years ago and mac user are stuck with the old version.

+This workaround is to do all the rendering **inside the container** using Mesa's software rasterizer (`llvmpipe`), draw into a virtual X11 display (`Xvfb`), and then stream that display to your Mac via VNC.
+Your Mac only has to display a stream of pixels — it never sees an OpenGL call.

+> ⚠️ **Performance warning:** VNC is essentially "take a screenshot of the virtual screen
+> and send it over".
+This is much slower than a native GUI — expect **noticeable latency**
+> when rotating/zooming 3D views, and generally lower frame rates.
+It's fine for
+> inspecting structures and results, but don't expect native-app smoothness.

 ## Prerequisites

 You need **Docker** running on your Mac.
 Two options: